riebl/vanetza/README.md

 # Vanetza

 Vanetza is an open-source implementation of the ETSI ITS-G5 protocol stack.
 It covers GeoNetworking (GN) and Basic Transport (BTP) protocols as well as Decentralized Congestion Control (DCC) and aspects of the Facilities layer.

 # How to build

 Building Vanetza is accomplished by the CMake build system.
 Hence, CMake needs to be available on the build host.

 ## Prerequisites

-You need following tools and libraries on your system for compilation of Vanetza:
+You need following tools and libraries on your system for compiling Vanetza:

 * C++11 compatible compiler, e.g. GNU GCC or Clang
 * CMake 3.1 or higher